Brendan Hughes: Hunger strike

 Hughes was the Officer Commanding during the 1980 hunger strike.
-Against the wishes of the IRA Army Council, on 27 October 1980, Hughes along with six other republican prisoners, including Tom McFeely, John Nixon, Sean McKenna, Tommy McKearney and Raymond McCartney, refused food and started a hunger strike.
+On 27 October 1980, against the wishes of the IRA Army Council, Hughes along with six other republican prisoners, including Tom McFeely, John Nixon, Sean McKenna, Tommy McKearney and Raymond McCartney, refused food and started a hunger strike.

-During the second month of the hunger strike the British government, led by Margaret Thatcher, sent an intermediary to inform Hughes of a possible compromise, despite previously having publicly rejected any compromise.
+During the second month of the hunger strike, the British government, led by Margaret Thatcher, sent an intermediary to inform Hughes of a possible compromise, despite previously having publicly rejected any compromise.

-Hughes had promised one of the hunger strikers, Sean McKenna, that if McKenna slipped into a coma that Hughes would end the hunger strike and as McKenna was on the verge of death, Hughes found himself in a dilemma.
+Hughes had promised one of the hunger strikers, Sean McKenna, that if McKenna slipped into a coma, Hughes would end the hunger strike.
+As McKenna was on the verge of death, Hughes found himself in a dilemma.
 Hughes assumed that the compromise was in good faith and ended the hunger strike after 53 days.
 However, when the document arrived at the prison there was disappointment at the final position of the British government.

 Bobby Sands had taken over as leader of the republican prisoners in the prison after Hughes began his strike.
 On 1 March 1981, Sands began the second hunger strike, which Hughes opposed.

 Release

 Hughes was released from prison in 1986, and returned to live in Belfast, staying initially at the home of Gerry Adams.
 He was appointed to the IRA's Internal Security Unit and liaised between IRA Northern Command and rural units in Tyrone and Armagh.
 In 1990, Hughes appeared at a press conference in Bilbao organised by Herri Batasuna, the political wing of the Basque nationalist paramilitary group ETA, to support an amnesty for ETA prisoners.

 At the start of the 21st century, he became increasingly critical of the political direction of the Sinn Féin leadership.
-In 2000, he criticised the Sinn Féin leadership for allowing building firms in west Belfast to pay low wages to former prisoners and stated his belief that the republican leadership had sold out on their ideals to achieve peace in Northern Ireland.
+In 2000, he criticised the Sinn Féin leadership for allowing building firms in West Belfast to pay low wages to former prisoners and stated his belief that the republican leadership had sold out on their ideals to achieve peace in Northern Ireland.

 In October 2006, Hughes was pictured on the front page of the Irish News wearing an eye patch after undergoing an operation to save his sight, which had been badly damaged due to his hunger strike.
 At some point before his death he had a heart attack, and although he received a bypass surgery, his condition continued to deteriorate thereafter.